Watch this video to know what to expect, and then read below how to prepare for your acupuncture treatment.

 Nervous about needles?

-People who have high levels of anxiety surrounding acupuncture may benefit from other treatment modalities that we provide, such as herbs, massage, acupressure or moxabustion.
-Please inform me of any apprehension you may have regarding acupuncture treatment.
-I am also happy to refer you to other practitioners that might better suit your needs.
+People who have high levels of anxiety surrounding acupuncture may benefit from other treatment modalities that we provide, such as Fire Cupping, nutrition & herbal medicine, Laser Therapy, VYBE massage, acupressure or moxibustion.
+Please inform us of any apprehension you may have regarding acupuncture treatment.
+If needed, we are happy to refer you to other health practitioners that might better suit your needs.
 Generally people find acupuncture to be a highly pleasurable experience with minimal, if any, discomfort.